vunhatminh/PGMExplainer/PGM_Node/README.md

-# PGMExplainer for Node classification
+# PGM-Explainer for Node classification

 This folder contains the source code of using **PGM-Explainer** to explain node classification.